Step 1 – Prepare the surface

 Applying matte varnish is the last step in painting melamine furniture.
 It protects and seals the paint on the surface and, in addition, it allows us to run a damp cloth over the furniture to clean it.
 It is applied like paint with a brush or roller depending on the surface of the furniture or your preference.

 Here !
 Your melamine furniture is now painted.
-All without overly complicated steps.
+All without to many complicated steps.
 If you want to add a little more effect to your furniture you can consult our blog article Can you paint melamine?
 It’s possible with Colorantic!

 You can also follow Rosalie Taillefer-Simard’s video on the subject!